gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Adding support for Azure IoT Central Properties

 1. Open the **main.c** file
-2. Scroll down to the the line that reads **static DeviceTwinPeripheral relay**
+2. Scroll down to the the line that reads **static DeviceTwinBinding relay**
 3. This data structure describes a generalized peripheral and what Azure IoT Central Device **Setting** this peripheral is associated with.
 Azure IoT Central device settings are implemented as Azure IoT Device Twins.

     ```c
-    static DeviceTwinPeripheral relay = {
+    static DeviceTwinBinding relay = {
         .peripheral = {
             .fd = -1, .pin = RELAY_PIN, .initialState = GPIO_Value_Low, .invertPin = false, .initialise = OpenPeripheral, .name = "relay1" },
         .twinProperty = "relay1",